 Riley Kern @LRileyKern “ABA Pres-Elect: Please innovate.
 Just not like that.”

 @RedShiftLegal “Firms comprised of ‘lawyers working remotely’ held up by Hubbard as a disruptive model in the US.
 This is disruption in 2014?”

 Then it was Andrew Finkelstein’s turn, sharing that his firm was doing “what they do best,” and was suing the New York Court claiming Rule 5.4 against non-lawyer ownership is unconstitutional as a First Amendment violation.
 He then drew analogies to the old prohibitions against lawyer advertising.
 Some great tweets that came out of his talk:

 John Hellerman @jhellerman “Legal: you can’t get the best talent if you can’t structure a real deal.”

-Richard S. Granat @rgranat “Andrew Finkelstein @jacobymeyers says that litigation strategy is only way to change for consumers a system that is broken.”
+Richard S. Granat @rgranat “Andrew Finkelstein @jacobymeyers says that litigation strategy is the only way to change for consumers a system that is broken.”

 Rob Sacconne @robsaccone “I would’ve attended just for the Finkelstein v Hubbard discussion”